Internships in Johannesburg, South Africa

 Etiquette

-Depending on the type of internship that you’re looking at, there will be different standards of etiquette to follow.
+Etiquette will vary according to each industry and unique relationship.
 But as a standard: if you’re invited to a home meeting, be sure to bring a small gift, be trustworthy as this is crucial for making relationships, and be respectful to all elders!
 You can check out more on USA Today's travel tips and Just Landed.
 If you’re interested in more specific etiquette relating to your job, ask you supervisors in your first meeting (preferably not over e-mail or mail).

 Language